aspose-page/Aspose.Page-Documentation/_index.md

 ## **Aspose.Page for C++ Resources**

-Following are the links to some useful resources you may need to accomplish your tasks..
+Following are the links to some useful resources you may need to accomplish your tasks.

 - [Aspose.Page for C++ Online Documentation](/page/cpp/)
 - [Aspose.Page for C++ Features](/page/cpp/features-list/)